 The federal recommendation is that an effective program for ELs includes well- developed assessments for identifying scholar needs.
 This corresponds with Equitas' focus on data-driven instruction.
-We assess our scholars' progress several times per week using Achievement First and teacher-created assessments and use the results of the assessments to drive overall instruction as well as identify scholars in need of individual intervention.
+We will assess our scholars' progress several times per week and use the results of the assessments to drive overall instruction as well as identify scholars in need of individual intervention.
 The School Director oversees this process while working closely with teaching staff.

-&lt;sup>43 Arizona Department of Education, July 2004, "The Effects of Bilingual Education Programs and Structured English Immersion Programs on Student Achievement: A Large -Scale Comparison" found at http://epsl.asu.edu/epru/articles/EPRU-0408-66-OWI.pdf accessed on 11/6/08.
+39 Arizona Department of Education, July 2004, "The Effects of Bilingual Education Programs and Structured English Immersion Programs on Student Achievement: A Large -Scale Comparison" found at http://epsl.asu.edu/epru/articles/EPRU-0408-66-OWI.pdf accessed on 11/6/08.